Scared Famous and Fast Forward

-Scared Famous / Fast Forward are the third and fourth albums by American recording artist Ariel Pink (credited as "Ariel Pink's Haunted Graffiti").
+Scared Famous and Fast Forward are the third and fourth albums by American recording artist Ariel Pink (credited as "Ariel Pink's Haunted Graffiti").
 They were originally released on cassette as a double album by Ariel in 2001.
 A compilation album of the material from both albums was subsequently released by Human Ear Music in 2007.
 It consisted of only 17 tracks selected from the original cassettes.

 Some of the tracks from the original Scared Famous / Fast Forward release later appeared on the 2008 compilation Odditties Sodomies Vol. 1, and select tracks from were rerecorded for Pink's later albums; "Beverly Kills" on Before Today (2010) and "I Wanna Be Young" on Dedicated to Bobby Jameson (2017).

 In 2021, the albums were reissued by Mexican Summer as one unified release with improved sound quality.